Provision with device credentials

 Copy the device credentials and device gateway root CA certificate to the device’s HSM.
 For the QEMU simulated HSM, enter the device directory whose credentials you want to copy, then enter the following command:

 The server authenticates the client device by verifying that the client’s certificate was signed by the root CA private key that was uploaded in step 2.

 The client device authenticates the server by verifying that the server’s certificate was signed by the server’s internal root CA private key.

 The device is provisioned and appears online in the web UI.

-More information is available on how auto-provisioning, implicit provisioning (with or without an HSM), and the various files included in
+More information is available on provisioning with shared credentials, device credentials (with or without an HSM), and how the various files included in

 credentials.zip are related.